Marco-Data26/Sales-Analysis-FMCG/README.md

 The first dashboard focuses on sales performance, breaking down revenue by category, store type, region, and time.

-The second dashboard analyzes profit over time, showing the relationship between profit and cost across categories and regions ,as well as the relationship between profit, discount, and quantity.
+The second dashboard analyzes profit over time, showing the relationship between profit and cost across categories and regions, as well as the relationship between profit, discount, and quantity.

 ## Data & Tools Used